 HOWARD E. ALDRICH, Chair

-Howard E. Aldrich, Judith R. Blau, Kenneth A. Bollen, Guang Guo, Jacqueline Hagan, Kathleen M. Harris, Arne L. Kalleberg, Sherryl Kleinman, Charles Kurzman, Victor Marshall, François Nielsen, Michael J. Shanahan, Peter R. Uhlenberg.
+Howard E. Aldrich, Kenneth (Andy) Andrews, Kenneth A. Bollen, Guang Guo, Jacqueline Hagan, Kathleen M. Harris, Arne L. Kalleberg, Sherryl Kleinman, Charles Kurzman, Victor Marshall, François Nielsen, Michael J. Shanahan, Peter R. Uhlenberg.

-Yong Cai, Neal Caren, Margarita Mooney, Anthony Perez.
+Yong Cai, Neal Caren, Margarita Mooney, Anthony Perez, Liana Richardson.

 Gail Henderson, James H. Johnson Jr., Robert F. Miles, Christian Smith.

 Glen H. Elder, Ronald R. Rindfuss, Paul Voss.

 John C. Scott, Zeynep Tufecki.

 Judith R. Blau, Henry A. Landsberger, Gerhard Lenski, Anthony R. Oberschall, John Shelton Reed, Richard L. Simpson.

 The Department of Sociology is the primary home for two majors—sociology and management and society—and a minor in social and economic justice.
 The major in sociology is a liberal arts major, designed to offer its students a broad education in critical thinking, analytical problem solving, reasoned judgment, and effective communication.
 Only a few majors go on to become professional sociologists with Ph.D.s in the field.
 What matters as much about a sociology major as what you can do with it is what it can do for students: It can help you to become a well-rounded person, equipped with the versatile skills and abilities of a liberal arts education, well-prepared to negotiate the complexities of contemporary societies in order to pursue a thoughtful, purposeful life and a variety of careers.